IanGarraway/DF-Challenge-1---Airport-Challenge/docs/domain-models-test-plan.md

 | airport     | - maxCap | - changeCap(@int) | @String |

 <br><b><i>Tests</i></b>
-- [ ] correctly changes the capacity of the airport
+- [x] correctly changes the capacity of the airport
-- [ ] responds with the correct error code if abnormal data (letters) detected
+- [x] responds with the correct error code if abnormal data (letters) detected
 - [ ] responds with the correct error code if abnormal data (0 or less) detected
+- [x] responds with the correct error code if null data detected

 ### <b><i>User Story 8</i></b>
 <br>As a air traffic controller I would like to ensure there is capacity to manage the plane before I allow it to land so that I don't land planes we can't manage.